The teams are positioned globally across US, Europe and Asia, providing resources to meet the needs of a large, global client base.

-Why high yield bonds?
+Why invest in high yield bonds?

-There is also the potential for capital growth.
-Historically, the high yield market has delivered a long-term return profile broadly in-line with equities1 .
 Like equities, high yield bond prices can increase as a result of improved performance of the issuing company or a wider economic upturn.
 However, the typically higher income component of high yield bonds means that they are generally less volatile than equities.

-High yield bonds are typically issued with shorter maturities than many investment grade bonds (generally less than 10 years) and therefore tend to have relatively lower duration.
+High yield bonds are typically issued with shorter maturities than many investment grade bonds (generally less than 10 years) and, therefore, tend to have relatively lower duration.
 This means a high yield strategy may be less exposed to interest rate risk than most investment grade strategies.

 No assurance can be given that our investment strategies will be successful.
 Investors can lose some or all of their capital invested.
 Our high yield strategies are subject to risks including, but not limited to: liquidity risk, credit risk, counterparty risk and the impact of any techniques such as derivatives.
 The use of such strategies may also involve leverage, which may increase the effect of market movements and may result in significant risk of losses.